Mana Neyestani: Controversy

 Riots erupted by ethnic Azerbaijanis in Iran when they took offense to a Neyestani cartoon published in the children's section of the 12 May 2006 supplement of Iran, a government-run newspaper.
 The cartoon depicted a cockroach responding in Azerbaijani.
-Neyestani, along with Mehrdad Ghasemfar, the editor-in-chief of Iran, were arrested by government officials and the newspaper was closed down following the riots.
+Mana and Mehrdad Ghasemfar (the editor-in-chief of Iran) were arrested by government officials and the newspaper was closed down following the riots.

-Neyestani and the editor of the paper ended up in solitary confinement in Tehran's Evin prison under conditions the cartoonist described as "Kafkaesque."
-Three months later, Neyestani was given a temporary prison leave and used it to flee the country with his wife.
+Mana and the editor of the paper ended up in solitary confinement in Tehran's Evin prison under conditions the cartoonist described as "Kafkaesque."
+Three months later, Mana was given a temporary prison leave and used it to flee the country with his wife.
 He finally ended up in exile in France where he published a graphic novel titled An Iranian Metamorphosis, about his time in prison.

-He clarified the use of the word that was interpreted as from the Azerbaijani language as slang in the Persian language and that he did not want to offend anyone with his cartoon.
+Mana clarified the use of the word that was interpreted as from the Azerbaijani language as slang in the Persian language and that he did not want to offend anyone with his cartoon.